liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 domain's server.
 Before you deploy Liferay Portal, let's consider whether you want to also start the setup wizard.

-- **Start the setup wizard along with Liferay Portal**--Do this if you want to configure your portal, set up your site's administrative account and/or manage your database within Liferay.
+**Start the setup wizard along with Liferay Portal**: Do this if you want to configure your portal, set up your site's administrative account, and/or manage your database within Liferay.

 If this is your first time starting Liferay Portal 6.1, the setup wizard is automatically invoked.
 If you want to re-run the wizard, specify